AdobeDocs/analytics-learn.en/help/components/segmentation/equals-any-of-operator-in-segmentation.md

 ---
-title: 'Equals Any Of' Operator in Segmentation
+title: Using the Equals Any Of Operator in Segmentation
-description: 'Equals any of' and 'Does not equal any of' segment operators have been added to the segment builder.
-Use these operators to filter to a list of specific items, instead of using multiple OR statements or 'Contains any of'.
-Using these operators instead of 'contains any of' will help improve query speed as well.
+description: Equals any of and Does not equal any of segment operators have been added to the segment builder.
+Use these operators to filter to a list of specific items, instead of using multiple OR statements or Contains any of.
+Using these operators instead of contains any of will help improve query speed as well.
 feature: segmentation
 topics:
 audience: analyst